Sumi-e Artists of Canada

 George Nakamura, Treasurer, reported a positive balance sheet of $7,436.
 Sumie Takashima, Membership, reported 79 paid members.
 Our six new members bring the total to 85.
 Moira Mudie, Professional Development, reported that Roslyn Levin will return to lead a workshop on cats in September.
 Our 25th annual show for November is in the planning stages.
 A special December holiday luncheon is planned in honour of our 25th year.

 Any expense covered by the Sumi-e Artists of Canada must be approved by the executive.
 At the graduation ceremony approval was requested and granted to send a donation of $100 to the Sumi-e Society of America.
-Originally, our organization was a Canadian chapter of the Sumi-e Society of America, as discussed in our history, and we continue to maintain good relations with this world-renowned organization.
+Originally, our organization was a Canadian chapter of the Sumi-e Society of America, and we continue to maintain good relations with this world-renowned organization.
 Moira Mudie is our liason.

 Members were told that though we have a growing membership we should be cautious as costs, such as the rental of rooms at the JCCC, are rising, in some cases, significantly.
 Members were encouraged to join the executive if they can spare some hours over the year.
 We always need volunteers to keep the Sumi-e Artists of Canada growing.